schavesgm/partex.nvim/README.md

 ```
 The configuration can be easily updated by passing a table to `require"malleable-wrap".setup()`

-The plugin exposes several functions, which can be used to create new functionalities:
+Furthermore, `malleable-wrap.nvim` exposes several useful functions, which can be used to create new
+functionalities:
 ```lua
 require"malleable-wrap.actions" = {
     act_over_each_paragraph = <function 1>,